Do you think a mice family may be living in your house?

-Your house is like a City to Mice
+Your house is like a city to mice.

-The biggest reason Mice will choose your Attic is that it is one of the only places in your house that is not frequently visited.
+The biggest reason mice will choose your attic is that it is one of the only places in your house that is not frequently visited.

 The problem is that most attics are full of junk!
-That is not a problem for Mice (more stuff to chew on), but it is a problem when you need to find them.
+That is not a problem for mice (more stuff to chew on), but it is a problem when you need to find them.

 Pile of Clothes

-Of all the Mice I have found living in houses, attic insulation is the most common place for Mice to hide.
+Of all the mice I have found living in houses, attic insulation is the most common place for mice to hide.

 The good news is that you will be acutely aware that your sofa is being used as a house, especially if you sit on it every night.
 The bad news is you may damage the sofa when removing the mice.